strategineer/personal-website/content/books/2023-10-28/index.md

 date: 2023-10-28
 params:
   isbn13: '9780857526649'
+  year: '2022'
 star_rating: 4
-title: 'Terry Pratchett: A Life with Footnotes'
+title: 'Terry Pratchett: A Life With Footnotes - The Official Biography'
 ---

 Terry Pratchett is an all-timer.
 The rare case of an author who is immensely